poojam1984/Fuzzy_Inference_DSS_Manuscript/README.md

 ## License

-Released under the [MIT License](LICENSE) — free for academic and commercial use with attribution.
+Released under the (NO LICENSE) — All rights reserved.
 ---

 ## Contact